ClinicalMetric Research Team · Last Reviewed: June 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Atopic dermatitis affects 230 million people worldwide.
 The last decade brought dupilumab — the first biologic for eczema.
 In 2026, a wave of new biologics, oral JAK inhibitors, and itch-targeting therapies are in late-stage trials, offering options for patients who haven't responded to existing treatments.

-Atopic dermatitis was, for most of medical history, treated as a skin condition — topical corticosteroids, moisturizers, and the unsatisfying advice to "avoid triggers."
+Atopic dermatitis was, for most of medical history, managed as a skin condition — topical corticosteroids, moisturizers, and the frustrating advice to "avoid triggers."
 The recognition that moderate-to-severe AD is a systemic type 2 inflammatory disease driven by IL-4, IL-13, and IL-31 dysregulation transformed the research agenda.
-Dupilumab's approval in 2017 validated that approach, and the 2026 pipeline has deepened it significantly: multiple JAK inhibitors approved, tralokinumab and lebrikizumab available, and trials now asking whether early biologic intervention in children can modify disease course rather than just control it.
+Dupilumab's approval in 2017 validated the cytokine-targeting approach definitively.
+The 2026 pipeline has deepened it: multiple JAK inhibitors now approved, tralokinumab and lebrikizumab offering IL-13-selective alternatives, nemolizumab directly targeting the itch pathway, and trials now asking whether early biologic intervention in children can modify disease course rather than just control symptoms.

 Medical Notice